antimo2001/BowlingKata2/README.md

 ## Ideas

+### Design

 - [x] redesign the method `TestSubject.playOpenFrame()` so that it takes a callback param? ~~and so that the method can be a standalone function~~
-- [ ] redesign Frame class and subclasses? why should each Frame instance contain a copy of the same throws array that the BowlingGame also has? ...only BowlingGame class should maintain the throws in an array
+- [x] redesign Frame class and subclasses? why should each Frame instance contain a copy of the same throws array that the BowlingGame also has? ...only BowlingGame class should maintain the throws in an array

+### Future Exploration

 - [ ] i should learn how to use github's feature to create tags (instead of using branches to create my "tags", which i intended to be simply read-only branches while i continue to commit new code in to the master-branch)